revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 > - The primary replica set is a master replica that receives the write operations, on the other hand secondary replica set is used only for read operations.
 > -  The primary replica set will always be one in the count, whereas secondary replica sets can be one or more than one.
-> - Both primary and secondary replica sets provides the redundancy of data and at the time of failure of primary replica, one of the nearest secondary replica becomes the primary replica set and process remains uneffected.
+> - Both primary and secondary replica sets provides the redundancy of data and at the time of failure of primary replica, one of the nearest secondary replica becomes the primary replica set and process remains unaffected.
 > - After the write operation by primary replica node, the secondary replicas will replicate the data from primary through log files.

 </details>